-The State of New Jersey quietly updated the law with respect to the appointment of a Funeral Representative.
-Under the old law in order to designate a Funeral Representative, the only way to do so was by inserting a provision in your Will.
-The problem with the old law was that you cannot probate a Will in NJ until ten days after a person has died.
-The new law allows a person to designate a person using a form to be approved by the NJ Cemetery Board.
-(Unfortunately, as of the date of this post, the NJ Cemetery Board has not approved of the form.)
-This can then be taken to the appropriate funeral parlor or cemetery so that arrangements can be made.
+In 2019, the State of New Jersey quietly updated the law with respect to the appointment of a Funeral Representative.
+Under the old law, in order to designate a Funeral Representative, the only way to do so was by inserting a provision in your Will.
+The new law allows a person to designate a Funeral Representative using a Form that has been approved by the NJ Cemetery Board.
+This form can then be taken to the appropriate funeral parlor or cemetery so that arrangements can be made.

 What is a Funeral Representative?

 A Funeral Representative is a person that you can designate to control how your remains will be disposed of on death.
 Basically, the Funeral Representative is the person with legal authority to determine IF you are buried, cremated, disinterred, etc. This is also the person to determine WHERE you are buried or where your ashes should be placed.

 When is it important to nominate a Funeral Representative?

 It is particularly important to nominate a Funeral Representative if:

 - You do not want your next of kin making funeral or burial arrangements for you.
 This is often true if you are estranged from your family and would like a friend to make your arrangements;

 - You do not have any next of kin;